nshkrdotcom/json_remedy/README.md

 ---

-**JsonRemedy: Practical JSON repair for the real world.
-When your JSON is almost right, we make it right.**
+**JsonRemedy: Industrial-strength JSON repair for the real world.
+When your JSON is broken, we fix it right.**

+*Built with ❤️ by developers who understand that perfect JSON is a luxury, but working JSON is a necessity.*